This list sets out defined terms that are used in the portal and the FAQ documents.

 The Future Fund is a scheme to support innovative UK companies with good potential, that typically rely on equity investment and are currently affected by Covid-19.
 Until now these companies have been unable to access other government business support programmes because they are either pre-revenue or pre-profit.
 The Future Fund will help these companies through the current period of economic disruption and the recovery, so they are able to continue their growth trajectory and reach their full economic potential.
 The scheme will issue convertible loans to those UK companies.

-The maximum amount of additional CLAs from further investors that the Company may issue in a 90 day period following completion of the CLA transaction between the Company, Investors and the Future Fund.
-The headroom amount is agreed by the Company and Investors (other than the Future Fund) as part of the Application and is included in the execution version of the CLA.
+The maximum amount of additional loans from further investors on substantially the same terms as the Loans that an Investee Company may issue in a 90 day period following completion of a CLA transaction relating to that Investee Company.
+The headroom amount is agreed by the Investee Company and Investors (other than the Future Fund) as part of the Application and is included in the execution version of the CLA.
 If no headroom amount is agreed, the value will be zero.
-Such additional investment from further investors must be arranged by the Company outside of the portal and does not count towards the matched funding criterion.
+Such additional investment from further investors must be arranged by the Investee Company outside of the portal and is not eligible for matched funding .

 High Net Worth Company, Unincorporated Association or High Value Trust